 Ben Hood: Who else would I be talking to?
-Take that thing off!
+And take that thing off!

 [She takes the mask off]

-Wendy Hood: Forget all this stern dad stuff.
+Wendy Hood: You can forget all this stern dad stuff.

 Ben Hood: I'm not interested in your smart remarks right now, young lady.
-Let's go, right now!
-You and I are gonna discuss it on the walk home.
+Let's go.
+Right now.
+You and I are can discuss it on the walk home.

 Paul Hood: Libbets?
 Hey, Dostoyevsky- I'm also really a fan.
 And, uh, what you were saying, you know- have you ever read The Idiot?